rgambord/c99-doc/doc/sections/6/5/3/4/index.rst

 .. _9899_6.5.3.4p1:

+.. container:: snum

+   :ref:`1 <9899_6.5.3.4p1>`

-:ref:`1 <9899_6.5.3.4p1>` The sizeof operator shall not be applied to an expression that has function type or an incomplete type, to the parenthesized name of such a type, or to an expression that designates a bit-field member.
+The sizeof operator shall not be applied to an expression that has function type or an incomplete type, to the parenthesized name of such a type, or to an expression that designates a bit-field member.

 .. rubric:: Semantics

 .. _9899_6.5.3.4p2:

+.. container:: snum

+   :ref:`2 <9899_6.5.3.4p2>`

-:ref:`2 <9899_6.5.3.4p2>` The sizeof operator yields the size (in bytes) of its operand, which may be an expression or the parenthesized name of a type.
+The sizeof operator yields the size (in bytes) of its operand, which may be an expression or the parenthesized name of a type.
 The size is determined from the type of the operand.
 The result is an integer.
 If the type of the operand is a variable length array type, the operand is evaluated; otherwise, the operand is not evaluated and the result is an integer constant.

 .. _9899_6.5.3.4p3:

+.. container:: snum

+   :ref:`3 <9899_6.5.3.4p3>`

-:ref:`3 <9899_6.5.3.4p3>` When applied to an operand that has type char, unsigned char, or signed char, (or a qualified version thereof) the result is 1.
+When applied to an operand that has type char, unsigned char, or signed char, (or a qualified version thereof) the result is 1.
 When applied to an operand that has array type, the result is the total number of bytes in the array.\ [#9899_note88]_ When applied to an operand that has structure or union type, the result is the total number of bytes in such an object, including internal and trailing padding.

 .. _9899_6.5.3.4p4:

+.. container:: snum

+   :ref:`4 <9899_6.5.3.4p4>`

-:ref:`4 <9899_6.5.3.4p4>` The value of the result is implementation-defined, and its type (an unsigned integer type) is size_t, defined in :ref:`\<stddef.h> <9899_7.17>` (and other headers).
+The value of the result is implementation-defined, and its type (an unsigned integer type) is size_t, defined in :ref:`\<stddef.h> <9899_7.17>` (and other headers).

 .. _9899_6.5.3.4p5:

+.. container:: snum

+   :ref:`5 <9899_6.5.3.4p5>`

-:ref:`5 <9899_6.5.3.4p5>` EXAMPLE 1 A principal use of the sizeof operator is in communication with routines such as storage allocators and I/O systems.
+EXAMPLE 1 A principal use of the sizeof operator is in communication with routines such as storage allocators and I/O systems.
 A storage-allocation function might accept a size (in bytes) of an object to allocate and return a pointer to void.
 For example:

 ::